m-pays/magi/doc/build-unix.md

 UNIX BUILD NOTES
 ================

-It is recommeded to use Berkeley DB 4.8 for building Magi wallet (see the following instructions).
+It is recommeded to use Berkeley DB 4.8 for building Magi wallet (see the following instructions) as well as OpenSSL 1.0.x.

 Build magid
 ================